bt20222eh/BIO727P-OpenSuse-project/README.md

 **Prerequisites:**
 1. Install Homebrew (macOS Package Manager) if it's not already installed.
 Open your terminal and run the following command:
-   /bin/bash -c "$(curl -
+  ''' /bin/bash -c "$(curl - '''
    fsSLhttps://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-2. Install Python using Homebrew by executing the command below in your terminal: brew install python
+2. Install Python using Homebrew by executing the command below in your terminal:
+   '''brew install python'''
-3. Download and Install pip (Python Package Installer) by running these commands in your terminal: curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py python3 get-pip.py
+3. Download and Install pip (Python Package Installer) by running these commands in your terminal:
+   '''curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
+   python3 get-pip.py'''
-4. Install virtualenv (Virtual Environment) package to create isolated Python environments: python3 -m pip install virtualenv
+4. Install virtualenv (Virtual Environment) package to create isolated Python environments:
+   '''python3 -m pip install virtualenv'''
-5. Create a virtual enviroment in your main flask app directory: python3 -m venv myenv
+5. Create a virtual enviroment in your main flask app directory:
+   '''python3 -m venv myenv'''
-6. Activate the Virtual Environment with the command: source myenv/bin/activate
+6. Activate the Virtual Environment with the command:
+   '''source myenv/bin/activate'''
 7. Install Required Python Packages for the web application.
-Ensure you are in the Flask app directory and your virtual environment is activated, then run: pip install Flask SQLAlchemy matplotlib pandas numpy seaborn
+Ensure you are in the Flask app directory and your virtual environment is activated, then run:
+   '''pip install Flask SQLAlchemy matplotlib pandas numpy seaborn'''

 **Construct the database:**
 1. Download DB Browser for SQLite - For macOS, download the latest version (.dmg file) from the official website and drag the application to your Applications folder.